bockmancheung/bockmancheung.github.io/_pages/about.md

 ---

 Welcome to Bockman Cheung's webpage!
-I am a second year undergraduate at UCLA in math and political science.
+I am a second year undergraduate at UCLA in math.

 Academic Focus
 ------